apache/iotdb/docs/Development.md

             3. Major: a small minority of users are missing important functionality without this, and there is a workaround
             4. Minor: a niche use case is missing some support, but it does not affect usage or is easily worked around
             5. Trivial: a nice-to-have change but unlikely to be any problem in practice otherwise
-        3. Affects Version.
-For Bugs, assign at least one version that is known to exhibit the problem or need the change
+        3. Affected Version.
+For Bugs, assign at least one version that is known to reproduce the issue or need to be changed
         4. Label.
 Not widely used, except for the following:
             * correctness: a correctness issue
             * data-loss: a data loss issue
             * release-notes: the change’s effects need mention in release notes.
 The JIRA or pull request should include detail suitable for inclusion in release notes – see “Docs Text” below.
             * starter: small, simple change suitable for new contributors
-        5. Docs Text: For issues that require an entry in the release notes, this should contain the information that the release manager should include in Release Notes.
-This should include a short summary of what behavior is impacted, and detail on what behavior changed.
+        5. Docs Text: For issues that require an entry in the release notes, this should contain the information that the release manager should include.
+Issues should include a short summary of what behavior is impacted, and detail on what behavior changed.
 It can be provisionally filled out when the JIRA is opened, but will likely need to be updated with final details when the issue is resolved.
     4. Do not set the following fields:
         1. Fix Version.
 This is assigned by committers only when resolved.
         2. Target Version.
 This is assigned by committers to indicate a PR has been accepted for possible fix by the target version.
     5. Do not include a patch file; pull requests are used to propose the actual change.
-4. If the change is a large change, consider inviting discussion on the issue at dev@iotdb.apache.org first before proceeding to implement the change.
+4. If the change is a large change, consider raising a discussion on it at dev@iotdb.apache.org first before proceeding to implement the change.
+Currently, we use https://cwiki.apache.org/confluence to store design proposals and release process.
+Users can also send them there.

 #### Pull Request

 1. Fork the Github repository at https://github.com/apache/incubator-iotdb if you haven’t done already
 2. Clone your fork, create a new branch, push commits to the branch.
-3. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
+3. Please add documentation and tests to explain/cover your changes.
-Run all tests with [How to test](https://github.com/thulab/iotdb/wiki/How-to-test-IoTDB) to verify that the code still compiles, passes tests.
+Run all tests with [How to test](https://github.com/thulab/iotdb/wiki/How-to-test-IoTDB) to verify your change.
 4. Open a pull request against the master branch of IoTDB.
 (Only in special cases would the PR be opened against other branches.)
-    1. The PR title should be of the form "IoTDB-xxxx" Title, where xxxx is the relevant JIRA number.
+    1. The PR title should be in the form of "IoTDB-xxxx", where xxxx is the relevant JIRA number.
-    2. If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add "WIP" after the component.
+    2. If the pull request is still under work in progress stage but needs to be pushed to Github to request for review, please add "WIP" after the PR title.
     3. Consider identifying committers or other contributors who have worked on the code being changed.
 Find the file(s) in Github and click “Blame” to see a line-by-line annotation of who changed the code last.
 You can add @username in the PR description to ping them immediately.
     4. Please state that the contribution is your original work and that you license the work to the project under the project’s open source license.
 5. The related JIRA, if any, will be marked as “In Progress” and your pull request will automatically be linked to it.
 There is no need to be the Assignee of the JIRA to work on it, though you are welcome to comment that you have begun work.